Right Fit - People Development Magazine

 They’re Engaging and Professional

 An engaging and professional applicant may ultimately become an engaging and professional employee.
-There are plenty of signs to identify someone with these values, such as maintaining eye contact, being friendly and respectful, and wearing tidy and appropriate clothing to their interview.
+Several signs can help identify someone with these values, such as maintaining eye contact, being friendly and respectful, and wearing tidy and appropriate clothing to an interview.
 When you can identify these positive signs, you may feel more confident to make a hiring decision.

 They Ask Follow-Up Questions

 Starting a new job with an unfamiliar business can be overwhelming.
 There’s so much you don’t know and need to know.
-As a result, it can be confusing when you offer applicants the opportunity to ask questions to learn more, and they decline.
+As a result, it can be confusing when you offer applicants the opportunity to ask questions to learn more, and they decline to do so.
 You may notice that some applicants stand out from the crowd if they ask insightful questions beyond those related to pay, such as the type of work they’ll be doing and future learning and development opportunities.

 You may never know whether a job applicant is the right fit for your SME before hiring them.
 However, you may be on to a winner if you can relate to these signs above.